Article 6 : union security

 - Total value of actual salaries paid to CUPE members as set out in article 32;

-- Total value of financial assistance as set out in article 27.1;
+- Total value of Employee’s Financial Aid Fund as set out in article 27.1;

-- Total value of payments to the Employee Benefit Plan as set out in article 26.1.
+- Total value of payments to the Health and Dental Benefits as set out in article 26.1.

 6.8.2 The Employer will make every effort to calculate the value of benefits paid out for pregnancy leave as set out in article 24.8.